SeelabFhdo/lemma/IntermediateModelTransformations/doc/Intermediate Data Model Format Specification/source/body.rst

     Root of the Intermediate Data Model instance.

+    .. py:attribute:: String[1] sourceModelUri

+        `\"file://\"` URI pointing to the source Data Model file from which this model was derived.

     .. py:attribute:: IntermediateImport [*] imports

         References to Intermediate Data Model instances that were